 You can shoot a dish in its most flattering angle, having full control over the plane of focus.
 Allowing the dish to be perfectly in focus, with the surrounding elements out of focus.

 Are you looking for your next food photography lenses?
 Trying to create better food images?
-Let me know what your considering buying in the comments below.
+Let me know what you’re considering buying in the comments below.

 Two Loves Studio was not paid to write this post, however it does contain affiliate links.
-If you purchase a item from an affiliate link, Two Loves Studio does get a commission on the sale which goes towards continuing to provide awesome content.
+If you purchase an item from an affiliate link, Two Loves Studio does get a commission on the sale which goes towards continuing to provide awesome content.
 Only affiliates for products/services I believe in and that align with my values appear on this site.